germanysources/FOSSwareSearch/CONTRIBUTING.md

 The repository contains a development and a master branch.
 The master
 branch should contain the last stable release.
-The development branch the newest commit.
+The development branch the newest commit on the current major release.
 Everytime a new major release is created, the master branch should be copied in extra branch.
 So we have access to all major releases.
 When changing a former major release, a new development branch should be open.
-The current development brnach can contain minor extensions and bugfixes.
+The current development branch can contain minor extensions and bugfixes.

 ## Contributing ##
 As descriped in the